mahmoud1528/Shop-App/README.md

 🚀 Just launched my latest Flutter project: A Feature-Rich E-Commerce ShopApp!

-I’m excited to showcase my newly developed ShopApp built with Flutter, designed to deliver a seamless shopping experience with modern UI/UX, robust functionality, and scalable architecture.
+I’m excited to showcase my newly developed ShopApp built with Flutter, designed to deliver a seamless shopping experience with modern UI with dark mode 🌓, robust functionality, and scalable architecture.
 Here’s a glimpse of what I’ve implemented:

 ✨ Key Features: